NEXT UP ON this.

 Resumes should be clear and easy to read – ‘use a simple and consistent format,’ Bond says.
 As a minimum, ‘include your personal details, opening statement, education, any relevant work experience and references’.
 You can also sign up for Deakin’s Resume & Application Workshops if you need a hand.

 Although most applications are submitted online, employers may require you to upload your resume as part of the application process.
-Bond advises first-timers ‘to have a general resume tailored and targeted to industries or specific employers – something to give face to face or via email as required’.
+Bond advises first-timers ‘to have a general resume tailored and target it to industries or specific employers – something to give face to face or via email as required’.
 Dial up or dial down the relevant selling points to match the job you’re applying for.

 Have you pitched in and volunteered somewhere?
 You might not have got paid, but volunteering and extra-curricular activities do pay off, as they are great ways to show that you have initiative.
 They demonstrate community involvement and, more importantly, transferable skills.